-- 7.1 As an employer, the Council promotes equality of opportunity in recruitment and employment.
-The Council's policy is to ensure that no job applicant or employee receives less favourable treatment on the grounds of the characteristics protected by the Equality Act.
-The Council also ensures that people are not disadvantaged by conditions or requirements which cannot reasonably be shown to be justifiable. - 7.2 The Council promotes a welcoming environment where individual dignity is respected.
-When necessary the Council will take action to ensure that unwanted behaviour linked to the protected characteristics of the Equality Act 2010 is challenged and where necessary sanctions are used to support the duty to eliminate discrimination, harassment and victimisation from the workplace. - 7.3 The Council makes reasonable adjustments to remove barriers affecting disabled employees. - 7.4 The Council provides 'Work-life Balance' policies and guidance including a range of flexible/alternative working patterns, remote working, parental leave and childcare scheme. - 7.5 All employment policies and procedures are informed by equality impact assessments. - 7.6 All disciplinary, disciplinary and capability cases are monitored to ensure that investigations and proceedings are free from any discriminatory practices. - 7.7 The Council monitors the workforce to evidence that there is equality of opportunity in employment, and to identify and respond to issues that arise.
-We include a summary of the outcomes of monitoring below: - 7.8 As at 31 March 2023, the Council employed 192 staff and the profile of the workforce can be summarised as follows: - 133 (69%) are female and 59 (31%) are male. - 4.7% consider themselves to have a disability. - 93% are White, 1% are Black, 1% are Asian and 0.5% are of mixed ethnic origin, and the remainder have declined to state. - 44% are Christian, 0.5% are Muslim, 0.5% are Buddhist and the remainder have declined to state or are of no religion. - 3% are aged 20-24, 12% are aged 25-34, 21% are aged 35-44, 30% are aged 45-54, 28% are aged 55-64, and 6% are 65 and over.
-The average age is 48. - 6 females (60%) and 4 males (40%) make up the top 5% of earners. - There are no Black, Asian and Minority Ethnic (BAME) staff or disabled employees at senior grades. - The women's mean hourly rate was £17.22 per hour, 10.1% lower than the male's mean hourly rate of £19.16 per hour.
-In other words when comparing mean hourly rates, women earn £0.90 for every £1 that men earn. - The women's median hourly rate was £15.26 per hour, 10.6% lower than the male's median hourly rate of £17.06 per hour.
-In other words when comparing median hourly rates, women earn £0.89 for every £1 that men earn (see Section 8).
+- 7.1.
+As an employer, the council promotes equality of opportunity in recruitment and employment.
+The council's policy is to ensure that no job applicant or employee receives less favourable treatment on the grounds of the characteristics protected by the Equality Act.
+The council also ensures that people are not disadvantaged by conditions or requirements which cannot reasonably be shown to be justifiable. - The council promotes a welcoming environment where individual dignity is respected.
+When necessary the council will take action to ensure that unwanted behaviour linked to the protecte characteristics of the Equality Act 2010 is challenged and where necessary sanctions are used to support the duty to eliminate discrimination, harassment and victimisation from the workplace. - The council makes reasonable adjustments to remove barriers affecting disabled employees. - 7.4.
+The council provides family leave and flexible working policies and guidance - including a range of flexible/alternative working patterns, remote working, parental leave and childcare scheme. - All employment policies and procedures are informed by equality impact 7.5. assessments. - All disciplinary, disciplinary and capability cases are monitored to ensure that 7.6. investigations and proceedings are free from any discriminatory practices. - 7.7.
+The council monitors the workforce to evidence that there is equality of opportunity in employment, and to identify and respond to issues that arise.
+We include a summary of the outcomes of monitoring in 7.8 below. - As at 31 March 2024, the council employed 188 staff and the profile of the workforce can be summarised as follows: - 132 (70%) are female and 56 (30%) are male - 4.3% consider themselves to have a disability - 92% are White, 1.1% are Black, 0.5% are Asian and 0.5% are of mixed ethnic origin, and the remainder have declined to state - 44% are Christian, 0.5% are Buddhist and the remainder have declined to state or are of no religion - 3% are aged 20-24, 12% are aged 25-34, 20% are aged 35-44, 27% are aged 45-54, 30% are aged 55-64, and 7% are 65 and over.
+The average age is 48 - 6 females (67%) and 3 males (33%) make up the top 5% of earners - there are no Black, Asian and Minority Ethnic (BAME) staff or disabled employees at senior grades

+- the women's mean hourly rate was £18.57 per hour, 9% lower than the male's mean hourly rate of £20.40 per hour (when comparing mean hourly rates, women earn £0.91 for every £1 that men earn) - the women's median hourly rate was £16.63 per hour, 10.3% lower than the male's median hourly rate of £18.53 per hour (when comparing median hourly rates, women earn £0.90 for every £1 that men earn) (see Section 8)